16srivarshitha/TaxSmart-AI/README.md

 ## Demo Scenario

-Our hackathon demonstration showcases a complete user journey:
+My hackathon demonstration showcases a complete user journey:

 1. **Document Upload**: User uploads their Form 16 through the interface
 2. **Automated Extraction**: System extracts income, TDS, and other key information
 3. **Deduction Identification**: Based on the extracted data, the system identifies applicable deductions
 4. **Regime Comparison**: The system calculates tax liability under both regimes and recommends the optimal choice
 5. **Interactive Q&A**: User asks follow-up questions about their tax situation
-6. **Savings Dashboard**: User views a visual representation of their potential tax savings
+6. **Savings Dashboard**: User views a visual representation of their potential tax saving

-## Future Roadmap (Post-Hackathon)

-If selected for further development, we plan to expand TaxSmart AI with:

-### Phase 1: Enhanced Processing (Next 3 Months)
-- Support for additional document types (investment proofs, rent receipts)
-- Improved extraction accuracy through supervised learning
-- Expanded tax rule coverage for more complex scenarios

-### Phase 2: Intelligence Expansion (3-6 Months)
-- ML-based personalized deduction finder
-- Multilingual support (Hindi, Tamil, Bengali)
-- DigiLocker integration for secure document retrieval

-### Phase 3: Financial Ecosystem (6-12 Months)
-- UPI transaction categorization for expense tracking
-- Banking and investment platform integration
-- Predictive tax planning features
-- Mobile application with notification system

 ## Technology Stack